Verizon is once again the best performing wireless network, according to extensive nationwide testing by RootMetrics.

 BUT… the best network isn’t necessarily the best for you

-Verizon has already put out a news release to highlight these findings, but just because they’re number one doesn’t mean they’re your only option.
+Verizon has already put out a news release to highlight these findings, but just because they’re #1 doesn’t mean they’re your only option for reliable wireless service.

 What matters most is how your cell phone provider performs where you live, where you work and where you travel.
 You can use this interactive map to search RootMetrics’ findings by city.